 - Use a CRM: leverage a CRM to keep track of investor reach-outs, follow-up reminders, rejections and commitments.
 Learn more about best CRM tools for Syndicate Leads in the next section, or discover more about top CRMs for angel investors and venture capital funds.

-- Do paperwork last: only when you have sufficient verbal commitments, begin the legal and admin paperwork.
+- Do paperwork last: only when you have sufficient verbal commitments, begin the SPV legal and admin paperwork.
 There is no point to incur legal costs until the minimum threshold to participate in the startup’s funding round has been reached.
 Furthermore, it is a waste of time to ask investors to sign any SPV agreements and transfer funds when there is uncertainty.

 - Reward investor referrals: offer incentives to existing SPV investors for referring other investors by reducing carried interest or investor club membership fees, if you charge any.

-3. Set Up SPV & Onboard Investors
+3. Open an SPV & Onboard Investors

 Here are 5 tips on structuring your SPV:

-- Optimise taxation: double check that there are no withholding taxes between the Startup <> SPV as well as SPV <> Investors.
-Nothing is more disappointing for your SPV investors than having a significant percentage of their returns withheld due to gaps in the Double Taxation Agreements.
+- Optimise taxation: double check that there are no withholding taxes on two levels, between the (i) Startup <> SPV as well as (ii) SPV <> Investors.
+Nothing is more disappointing for your SPV investors than having a significant percentage of their returns withheld due to insufficient cross boarder tax knowledge.

-- Negotiate exchange rate: if you are investing 7+ digit sums via SPV, you should negotiate exchange rate fees with various banks.
+- Negotiate exchange rate: if you are investing 7+ digit sums via an SPV, you should negotiate exchange rate fees with various banks.

 - Use side letters: if you offer an SPV investor special terms e.g. for referring deals or another investor, this is typically done via a side letter.